fabiocolacio/discord-sound-board/README.md

 # SoundBoard

+**This software no longer works due to breaking changes in the Discordia API**

 SoundBoard is a bot for discord which is capable of playing sounds in the voice channels of a discord server.